kefangkele/FR-max-ros2/README.md

             Humble

 ## 2.Computer and Industrial PC Boot Configuration
+####      2.1. ensure rc.local file:
-#####      2.1.1. rc.local File Verification and Setup
+    2.1.1. rc.local File Verification and Setup
         Check if the rc.local file exists in the /etc/ directory:
-#####      2.1.2.
+    2.1.2.
 If not present, execute:
                  sudo cp rc.local /etc
-#####      2.1.3.
-If present, insert the following content above the exit 0 line in the rc.local file, then save:
+    2.1.3.
+If present, insert the following content above the exit 0 line in the rc.local file, then save: sleep 2
-                 sleep 2
                  sudo ip link set can0 type can bitrate 500000
                  sudo ip link set can0 up